Deeklming/CinemaEventNotify/README.md

 # CinemaEventCheck
-This is a CEC(CinemaEventCheck) service crawling project.
+This is a CEC(Cinema Event Check) service crawling project.

 ## Used Skill
 ### cec_serv_n